Skip to main content

 • graphics

-• “The level designs and textures sent me back to childhood and a lot of the simple yet beautiful aesthetics I loved growing up in the 90s.”
+• “The level designs and textures sent me back to childhood with simple yet beautiful aesthetics I loved growing up in the 90s.”

-• “Graphics and most of all the level design is very impressive, but it can be sometimes difficult to find the next step.”
+• “Graphics and most of all the level design is very impressive, though it can sometimes be difficult to find the next step.”

-• “Hands of Necromancy II is one of those old-timey games, with dated graphics, a bit weird controls (despite the control overhaul), and the very typical kind of map.”
+• “Hands of Necromancy II is one of those old-timey games, with dated graphics, bit weird controls (despite the control overhaul) and the very typical kind of map.”

 • “The game uses the same engine and graphics from the first Hands of Necromancy game, but the environments are more disjointed.”